cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 #### Adding an existing notebook/dashboard in Snowflake to a Git repository

 !!! warning
-    We currently do not recommend doing this for Streamlit dashboards.
+    We currently do not recommend adding an existing Streamlit dashboard to a Git repository.
     This is because the dashboard name is a unique identifier that becomes the folder name in the repository.
-It is impossible to change this name after the fact, which means that it is both non-descriptive and doesn't work with a standard git-based branching workflow.
+At the time of this writing, it is impossible to change this, which means that the folder name is both non-descriptive and doesn't work with a standard git-based branching workflow.

     For whatever reason, Snowflake notebooks to not have this defect: as long